Math Books for Children

 Since its inception, Royal Fireworks Press has had a special concern for children interested in math.
 Many children have a natural affinity for and love of math, and the right materials can go a long way toward nurturing that love into a happy lifetime relationship.
 On the other hand, many children turn away from math when the texts and drill-and-practice worksheets become so boring that they choose to pursue other, more stimulating interests.
 Our objective is to provide materials with the emotional spark that will tempt children to pursue mathematical interests beyond the narrow confines of some curricula.

-As they arrive in middle school, children will enjoy Robert Black’s Mathematical Nights series, which cleverly weaves math problems into a series of novels about a couple of kids who find themselves tasked with answering mathically-based questions for a group of strange paranormal creatures.
-And then there are the devilishly clever Math Verses with Twists (in four volumes) to challenge students to think creatively about math problems.
-At this level we also offer Chi Square, Pie Charts, and Me to introduce students to the world of statistical analysis.
+As they arrive in middle school, children will enjoy Robert Black’s Mathematical Nights series, which cleverly weaves math problems into a series of novels about a seventh-grade girl who finds herself tasked with answering mathematically-based questions for a group of strange, paranormal creatures.
+And then there are the clever Math Verses with Twists, which presents 100 riddles written as poems to challenge students to think creatively about math problems.